-The Bonds constitute the second (2nd) installment of bonds issued by the District, but the first installment of bonds issued by the District for the acquisition and construction of water, wastewater, and drainage facilities.
-The District has not defaulted on the timely payment of principal of and interest on its previously issued bonds entitled "\$2,200,000 Unlimited Tax Road Bonds, Series 2021" (the "Outstanding Bonds").
+The Bonds constitute the third (3rd) installment of unlimited tax bonds issued by the District.
+The District has not defaulted on the timely payment of principal of and interest on its previously issued obligations, entitled "\$2,200,000 Unlimited Tax Road Bonds, Series 2021" and "\$2,375,000 Unlimited Tax Bonds, Series 2021A" (collectively, the "Outstanding Bonds").
 See "FINANCIAL STATEMENT - Outstanding Bonds - Table 6."
 The proceeds of the Outstanding Bonds included twenty-four (24) months of capitalized interest.